Multicultural Resources for Raising World Citizens

 - fun holidays that celebrate friendship, empathy, and kindness

 I love this calendar, and now each month you have the holidays, festivals, and celebrations listed by dates.
 It’s easy to follow, and a real-time saver.
 Perfect for the classroom or for you homeschool.
 Who knew there was an International Polar Day in February?
-You can get your Diversity Calendar here.
+You can get your Diversity Calendar here

 Have you ever wondered how to play games from around the world, and had no clue where to look?
-Julie from Globe Trottin’ Kids has an amazing resource with Games Around the World which includes:
+Julie from Globe Trottin’ Kids has an amazing resource with Games Around the World

 - a summary table.
 Plan for the materials or equipment needed to play each game, as well as the best setting to play (indoor/outdoor) and the number of children needed to play.